 MYO5B (Myosin VB) is a Protein Coding gene.
 Diseases associated with MYO5B include microvillus inclusion disease and diarrhea.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
+Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include actin binding and Rab GTPase binding.
-An important paralog of this gene is MYO7A.
+An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO5B Gene